breenie/cloudformation-recipes/README.md

-# CloudFormation Recipes
+# Cloud Formation Recipes

-A collection of useful AWS CloudFormation recipes.
+A collection of useful AWS Cloud Formation recipes.

 If an example uses the region `us-east-1` this will usually be because the stack will only work in that region.
 CloudFront for example can only find ACM certificates in this region.